 Scones are a traditional treat that work well for any occasion – a delicious breakfast, an afternoon tea or a comforting supper.

-You may think that being on a paleo diet means that you can’t enjoy a plate of warm, soft scones, but that isn’t the case.
+Now, you may think that being on a paleo diet means that you can’t enjoy a plate of warm, soft scones.
+But that isn’t the case.

 There are lots of great recipes for scones that are paleo friendly.
 Moreover, as they are also free from gluten and grains, they are suitable for other dietary requirements as well.